puneet-panwar/ayush-pandey.github.io/blogs/Digital Control.md

-**Introduction**
+# Introduction

-Use of digitak computers in the real-time control of dynamic systems
+In this blog, we will discuss the use of digital computers in the real-time control of dynamic systems.